Xi Jinping announces new direction for China-Central Asia relations - ExBulletin

 Xi Jinping will present himself as a leader capable of promoting development and peace in the world, said Zhiqun Zhu, professor of international relations at Bucknell University, in the United States.

-Coincidence (or not) of the calendar: a summit of the leaders of the G7 (Canada, France, United States, Germany, Italy, Japan, United Kingdom) opens Friday Hiroshima, in the presence in particular of the American president Joe Biden whose country portrays regularly Beijing as a threat.
+Chance (or not) of the calendar: a summit of the leaders of the G7 (Canada, France, United States, Germany, Italy, Japan, United Kingdom) opens Friday Hiroshima, in the presence in particular of the American president Joe Biden – whose country depicts Beijing regularly as a threat.

+Also read: Emerging countries no longer want to depend on the West

 The China-Central Asia Summit shows that China’s rejuvenation cannot be hindered and has strong support in Central Asia and elsewhere in developing countries.